 - using the premises for an illegal purpose.

 In these situations, the tenants should be given a Form 20: Notice to tenant of breach of agreement (other than failure to pay rent), which gives the tenant 14 full days to fix the problem.
 If the tenant does not fix the situation within the 14 day period, the next step is to issue a Form 1C: Notice of Termination (not to be used for non-payment of rent).
 This seeks to end the tenancy no sooner than seven full days after the notice is received.
-The WA government has a number of handy flowcharts which outline the process for evicting tenants in cases of non-payment of rent, and for other reasons.
+The WA government has a number of handy flowcharts in the appendices of their Lessors Guide that outline the process for evicting tenants in cases of non-payment of rent, and for other reasons.

 Evicting a tenant legally in SA